spectrocloud/librarium/docs/docs-content/user-management/saml-sso/palette-sso-with-entra-id.md

 9. From the application overview page, navigate to the left **Main Menu** and select **Token configuration**.

 10. Select **Add optional claim** button.
 Choose **Token type** as **ID**, and add the claims **email** and **preferred_username**.
 When finished, click the **Add** button.

     ![Add a claim button](/oidc-entra-id-images/twooptionalclaims.png)

-11. In addition to allowing individual user authentication, Palette provides groups claim functionality, allowing an OpenID Connect identity provider, like Microsoft Entra ID, to identify the user's Entra ID group membership within Palette.
+11. In addition to allowing individual user authentication, Palette provides group claim functionality, allowing an OpenID Connect identity provider, like Microsoft Entra ID, to identify the user's Entra ID group membership within Palette.
 To enable group membership, select the **Add groups claim** button.
 Then select **Security groups**, and **Group ID** for each property: **ID**, **Access** and **SAML**.

     ![Groups and inviduals can be assigned a group membership in Azure](/oidc-entra-id-images/groupsclaim.png)

-When completed, the **Token Configuration** page will look similar to image below.
+When completed, the **Token Configuration** page will look similar to the image below.

     ![A view of the token configuration screen](/oidc-entra-id-images/token-configuration.png)